Prada: 2000s

 The company's merger and purchasing sprees slowed in the 2000s.
 However, the company signed a loose agreement with Azzedine Alaia.
 Skincare products in unit doses were introduced in the United States, Japan, and Europe in 2000.
 A 30-day supply of cleansing lotion was marketed at the retail price of US$100.

+In 2001, the Prada Group acquired Genny and its associated brands, including Byblos (sold it in 2002).

 To help pay off debts of over US$850 million, the company planned on listing 30% of the company on the Milan Stock Exchange in June 2001.
 However, the offering slowed down after a decline in spending on luxury goods in the United States and Japan.
 In 2001, under the pressure of his bankers, Bertelli sold all of Prada's 25.5% share in Fendi to LVMH.
 The sale raised only US$295 million.

 By 2006, the Helmut Lang, Amy Fairclough, Ghee, and Jil Sander labels were sold.
 Jil Sander was sold to the private equity firm Change Capital Partners, which was headed by Luc Vandevelde, the chairman of Carrefour, while the Helmut Lang label is now owned by Japanese fashion company Link Theory.
 Prada is still recovering from the Fendi debt.
 More recently, a 45% stake of the Church & Company brand has been sold to Equinox.

 The Prada Spring/Summer 2009 Ready-to-Wear fashion show, held on 23 September 2008 in Milan, got infamous coverage because all the models on the catwalk were tottering – several of them stumbled, while two models fell down in front of the photographers and had to be helped by spectators to get up.
 They removed their shoes in order to continue their walk.
 One more model (Sigrid Agren) even had to stop and go back during the finale walk as she couldn't manage walking in her high heels any longer.
 Interviewed right after the show, one model declared: "I was having a panic attack, my hands were shaking.
 The heels were so high."
 The designer Miuccia Prada, on her side, did not blame the height of the shoes, but the silk little socks inside, which were slippery and moved inside of the shoes, preventing the models' feet from having a correct grip on the sole.
 Miuccia Prada also assured that the shoes sold in stores would have a lower heel, and that the little socks would be sewn into the shoes in order to prevent further slips.
 But many fashionistas rightly claimed that the socks, once sewn into the shoes, would be non-washable and would quickly stink and become grey.
 Consequently, the shoes have never been commercially sold.